brooksgarrett/resume/resume.md

 **Hewlett Packard Enterprise, Fortify on Demand,** *Global IT Operations Manager* \
 *January 2013 - March 2015*

-I managed the growth of the cloud service from one product in one datacenter to 5 products across 6 global locations.
-I brought SLA violations due to infrastructure constraints to zero, maintained 3 nines uptime across all data centers, and oversaw the architecture and design of products prior to launch.
+Managed the growth of the cloud service from one product in one datacenter to 5 products across 6 global locations.
+SLA violations due to infrastructure constraints reduced to zero, maintained 3 nines uptime across all data centers, and oversaw the architecture and design of products prior to launch.

 **Hewlett Packard Enterprise, Fortify on Demand,** *Security Services Manager* \
 *November 2011 - January 2013*

-I managed the team responsible for the review and audit of all source code as the consultancy transformedinto a cloud based application security service.
+Managed the team responsible for the review and audit of all source code as the consultancy transformed into a cloud based application security service.
 The team saw a growth of over 10x scan volume with no increase in SLA violation rates.

 **Hewlett Packard Enterprise, Fortify on Demand,** *Application Security Consultant* \
 *July 2011 - November 2011*

-I delivered on-site training and implementations of HP Application Security products and services.
-I developed and presented application security trainings ranging from entry level courses to advanced topics.
+Delivered on-site training and implementations of HP Application Security products and services.
+Developed and presented application security trainings ranging from entry level courses to advanced topics.

 **Aflac, Information Security,** *Systems Security Administrator* \
 *June 2009 - July 2011*

-I acted as a blue team member with responsibilities for log management, anti-virus implementation, monthly patching, and IPS management.
-I designed and implemented the initial incident response framework in use at Aflac and bootstrapped the cyberforensics program.
+Acted as a blue team member with responsibilities for log management, anti-virus implementation, monthly patching, and IPS management.
+Designed and implemented the initial incident response framework in use at Aflac and bootstrapped the cyberforensics program.